Looking to quit your full-time day job and become a freelancer?

 Understand yourself deeper by doing a personality test to find out your strengths and weaknesses.
 Then, avoid your weaknesses and fully utilize your strengths in your business to get the most out of it.
 Also, practice and improve your time management skill to manage your business activities efficiently for higher productivity.

 Want to increase your earning per hours further?
 Well, who doesn’t?
 Then you have to improve your proficiency to shorten the project delivery time (fewer hours spent for the same amount of earning).

 But remember, don’t overwork yourself, learn when to slow it down or say “No” if needed.

 Confidence is the core element to keep you and your freelancing business going.
 If you are doubts about your abilities in getting success on what you’re doing, you will not get it (most of the time).
 How are you going to promote yourself if you are not confident?

 Since you had decided this is the path that you’re going to take, then why let the challenges, fears, and obstacles take over your thoughts?
 Just keep the focus on the result and go for it.
 In business, there’s always ups and downs (it’s normal), that’s why you have to be firm and believe in what you are doing.
 Sometimes, it’s ok to have doubts (you are a human right), just that you need to learn how to overcome it quickly and think positively.

 The entrepreneurial journey is full of challenges and uncertainties, so make sure you are mentally prepared for the freelancing career, especially if you are quitting your day job to pursue it full time.
 But when you’ve genuinely confirmed that it’s the path you want, then don’t be afraid of holding your ground and get it for whatever it takes.

-Just make sure you’ve done your best part in preparations to mitigate or avoid the risks.
-If that’s what you are up to, follow the above steps and kickstart your freelancing career now!
+Just make sure you’ve done your best part in preparations to mitigate or avoid the risks in a freelancing career.
+If that’s what you are up to, follow the above steps, and kick start your freelancing career now!